-Totaling 54.99 miles in Massachusetts, Interstate 91 joins the capital cities of Hartford, CT and Springfield while providing a route north to Quebec, Canada through Vermont.
-Traffic counts range from around 110,000 vehicles per day through Springfield to 15,000 vpd south of the Vermont state line.
+54.99 miles long in Massachusetts, Interstate 91 joins the capital cities of Hartford, Connecticut and Springfield while providing a route north to Quebec, Canada through Vermont.
+Traffic counts range from around 110,000 vehicles per day (vpd) through Springfield to 15,000 vpd south of the Vermont state line.

 Interstate 91 Massachusetts Guides

-The initial stretches of Interstate 91 built included the 4.1 mile portion between the Connecticut state line and the South End Bridge (U.S. 5) in Springfield and the 6.8 mile stretch from U.S. 5 & Massachusetts 10 near the Bernardstown line to Vermont.
+The initial stretches of Interstate 91 built included the 4.1 mile long portion between the Connecticut state line and the South End Bridge (U.S. 5) in Springfield and the 6.8 mile stretch from U.S. 5/Massachusetts Route 10 near the Bernardstown line to Vermont.
 Both were completed in 1960.1

 The final portion of Interstate 91 constructed was the 6.3 mile stretch through Springfield, Chicopee and West Springfield.
 Design work began in 1962 with ground broken in 1966.
 Completed in 1970, the freeway winds northward from Downtown Springfield across the Connecticut River to an interchange with the Mass Pike.1

 |Union Street east at Columbus Avenue and the northbound entrance ramp for Interstate 91 at Exit 5.
 05/31/22|

 |State Street connects with Interstate 91 at Columbus Avenue and Hall of Fame Avenue just southwest of the Roderick L. Ireland Courthouse in Downtown Springfield.
 05/31/22|

 |The entrance ramp from Columbus Avenue north of State Street joins I-91 ahead of the exchange with I-291/U.S. 20 east.
 05/31/22|

 Page Updated 03-10-2023.